 Looking at muscle function, muscles need an electrical impulse to tell them to contract, electrolytes are used by muscles in this way.
 That’s why if you do an endurance event and don’t take in electrolytes you may suffer severe cramp including stomach cramps where peristalsis, or the movement of food/fluid through the gut, is impaired; the muscles are in a state of confusion, they’re not getting correct instructions!

-The most common electrolyte imbalances involve sodium and potassium but other key players for sports people in particular, are magnesium, calcium, phosphorus, sulfate and bicarbonate.
+The most common electrolyte imbalances in the body involve sodium and potassium but other key players for sports people in particular, are magnesium, calcium, phosphorus, sulfate and bicarbonate.

 We get enough electrolytes from a healthy diet but when we take part in endurance sports, particularly in hot weather, we need to top up stores because sweating gets rid of electrolytes through the skin.
 You might notice you feel the need to urinate more frequently, that’s because the kidneys try to reduce the amount of fluid in the body in order to maintain the correct concentration of electrolytes, i.e. electrolytes are low so the body lowers the fluid level to suit – not a good situation for an athlete!